 Bottom line: When it comes to cost, Carnival is usually cheaper to sail than a similar trip on Royal Caribbean, but prices for specific trips will vary.

 Size of Ships

 While both cruise lines have ships ranging from older, smaller vessels to brand new mega-ships, Royal Caribbean and Carnival’s vessels definitely differ.
 Royal Caribbean is well known for having the largest cruise ships in the world.
 And while Carnival’s ships can be of comparable length, the overall size of Royal Caribbean’s biggest ships is noticeable.

 Of course, with larger ships you can pack a lot more onto the vessel.
 While both cruise lines take advantage of all the space on their ship, you’ll see below that there are major differences in activities and entertainment between the two cruise lines due partly to the ship size.

 Bottom line: If you want to travel on the biggest cruise ships, then Royal Caribbean is the clear winner.
 It sails the largest ships in the world, and the fleet as a whole is on average larger.

 Activities & Entertainment

 You might not realize it, but the vast majority of your time on a cruise is actually spent on the ship.
 Even on days in port, the ship is normally docked for only about 8 hours.
 That means the activities and entertainment on the ship are important to the fun you’ll have.

 But when it comes to activities on board, we think Royal Caribbean and Carnival are very different.

 That said, Carnival is moving in the direction of Royal Caribbean.
-For instance, the new Carnival Mardi Gras has the first-ever roller coaster at sea, and the cruise line is the only one to have an IMAX on some of its ships.
+For instance, Mardi Gras and Carnival Celebration have the first-ever roller coaster at sea, and the cruise line is the only one to have an IMAX on some of its ships.

 Bottom line: While the entertainment on board may be similar, the activities on Royal Caribbean are more innovative in our opinion.